Academic - LAS Political & Activism Special Interest Graduate and Professional Leadership

 Description of Regular Meetings/Activities

-I. When: This club will meet bi-weekly on Mondays at 6:10 pm, excluding holidays, and winter and summer sessions.
+I. When: This club will meet weekly on Wednesdays at 5:00 pm, excluding holidays, and winter and summer sessions.
 This meeting schedule should be adapted to meet the availability of most of the members.
 II.
-Where: The club will meet at the Student Innovation Center at Iowa State University. ● Other locations should be considered if the Student Innovation Center is not available. ● Locations must be ADA compliant
+Where: The club will meet at Ross Hall in the 5th Floor Library at Iowa State University.

 Description of Special Events